Swoogan/toml4zig/README.md

 # Building

-A normal *make* suffices.
+A normal `zig build` suffices.
 Alternately, you can also simply include the `toml.c` and `toml.h` files in your project.

 # Testing